 BECOME A TUTOR, CHANGE A LIFE

 The Marlene Meyerson JCC Manhattan's literacy and math tutoring programs have a lasting impact on our community.
-To join our team of over 400 volunteers each year, please click here to download an application.
+Join our team of over 500 volunteers each year!

 Please note: Tutors in our school-day programs must be fingerprinted by the Department of Education prior to volunteering.

 The JCC offers volunteer opportunities to help students in Grades K-6 improve their literacy and/or math skills after the school day ends each day.
 These programs are supervised by a literacy or math specialist who provides lesson packets for the tutors to use to address the needs of their students.
 The programs take place daily, from 3:30-5 pm at the following sites:

 In addition, our trained tutors are proud to provide homework help and academic support for the boys and girls who participate in the Riverside Hawks, a basketball program for kids in grades K-12.
 The program takes place on Tuesday and Friday afternoons, from 4:30- 6 pm and is located at:

 Volunteers read aloud to toddlers and provide early reading assistance and homework help for school-age children at a temporary housing facility for homeless single mothers and their families.
 The program takes place on Monday evenings, from 6:30-7:30 pm at:

 Our evening tutors also provide one-on-one literacy help, specifically in reading comprehension and writing skills.
 Our students are children in grades 1-5 who frequent the community center of a New York City Housing Authority (NYCHA) facility, which provides a “safe haven” for children after the school day and in the evening.
 The volunteers are trained to use informational texts to focus on reading comprehension and writing skills.
 The program takes place on Monday and Wednesday evenings, 6:30-7:30 pm at: